spendnetwork/Project_Cascade/README.md

 3. For the public data set which has several address columns, these are all merged into one, with related row entries duplicated.

 ### Deduplication
 4. The dedupe module comes into play next in two stages.
 First is the matching phase, which joins together our manual private data to the public data.
-It does this using [dedupe](https://github.com/dedupeio/csvdedupe)'s csvlink command.
+It does this using [dedupe](https://github.com/dedupeio/csvdedupe)'s `csvlink` command.
 Training data has been provided to provide the best quality matches, and so you are required to do nothing here, however if you want to modify the training data just use the `training` flag when calling the module:
 ```
-python project_cascade.py --training
+python run.py --training
 ```
 It is recommended that you study the dedupe documentation before modifying the training data, as experimentation is required to prevent over or under-fitting of the matching process.
 I have provided some notes at the end of this readme to explain my methods.